venantius/ultra/README.md

 ### Requirements

-Colorized nREPL output requires Leiningen version 2.4.2 or higher, and the plugin at large needs JDK 7+.
+Colorized nREPL output requires Leiningen version 2.4.2 or higher.

+The plugin at large needs JDK 7+.

+#### ClojureScript Support

+At the moment, Ultra doesn't have ClojureScript support at the REPL.
+See https://github.com/brandonbloom/fipp/issues/7.

 ## Features
 For a detailed list of features, check out the [wiki](https://github.com/venantius/ultra/wiki).
 Here's the highlight reel: